-Learn everything about Chateau Duhart Milon, Pauillac, Bordeaux wine, 1855 Fourth Growth, with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau Duhart Milon, Pauillac Fourth Growth with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, information about the vineyards and the winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Duhart Milon History, Overview